r1pk/network-monitor/README.md

 Docker configuration, automatically installs all necessary dependencies, simplifying process of application deployment in any environment.

-File `.env.docker` contains environment variable definitions that are only used when the application is launched in a docker environment and are given the highest priority.

 Start the container with the appropriate profile:

 ```bash